epfl-ada/ada-2023-project-theavengers2023/README.md

 The idea is to build a graph where nodes represent actors, and edges are weighted based on one of the following criteria:

--The number of movies two actors (two nodes) worked on together.
+- The number of movies two actors (two nodes) worked on together.

--The average revenue of the movies two actors collaborated on.
+- The average revenue of the movies two actors collaborated on.

--The average rating of the movies two actors collaborated on.
+- The average rating of the movies two actors collaborated on.

 Next, we construct a "spring graph" using the networkx library.
 The spring graph is drawn so that the higher the edge weights, the closer the connected nodes tend to be (as if there were a spring connecting the nodes).
 With these graphs, we can observe clusters or patterns to identify efficient groups of actors.